 In your application, you will be asked to provide the name and email address of two people, or “references,” who would be willing to recommend you for scholarships.
-Once you enter their name and email address and click on the "save and keep editing" button, each reference will receive an email with a link to the scholarship site.
-They will create their own login and submit their reference through the system without creating a login account.
-You can check on the status of your references by logging into your account and clicking the “References” tab at the top of the page.
+Once you enter their name and email address and click on the "Send Request" button, each reference will receive an email with a link to the online form.
+They can submit their reference through the system without creating a login account.
+You can check on the status of your references by logging into your account and clicking the “References” section.

-If one of your references cannot complete your request, you can add another reference to your application.
-References will have until a week after the application deadline to complete their reference.
+If one of your references cannot complete your request, you can send a request to a new reference on your application.
+References will have until four days after the application deadline to complete their reference.

 Yes, students must submit a transcript and have earned at least a minimum of a 2.0 grade point average.
 If you do not have a college transcript for Seattle Colleges, please upload your current class schedule.
 If you are a recent high school graduate, submit your unofficial high school transcript.
 If you have a transcript from another college, submit the most recent unofficial transcript.
 If you do not have any recent transcripts, type a short explanation of why you do not have a transcript and upload this document in place of your transcript.